Arunliverpool/Diabetes-dataset-EDA-ML-TABLEAU-/README.md

 Trained and evaluated multiple supervised ML algorithms using scikit-learn:

 - **Logistic Regression**
+  Chosen for its simplicity, interpretability, and effectiveness as a baseline model for binary classification problems like diabetes prediction.
 - **Random Forest**
+  Selected for its ability to model complex, non-linear relationships and handle feature interactions, often resulting in strong predictive performance.
 - **Support Vector Machine (SVM)**
+  Used for its robustness to high-dimensional data and its effectiveness in finding the optimal decision boundary between classes.

 **Pipeline:**
 - Split data into training and test sets